Abigail/Abigail.github.io/Src/Trapped/antelope.md

 ### Spiral

+#### Square

-The %%PIECE%% gets trapped after 1,887 steps.
+The %%PIECE%% gets trapped after 1,887 steps on the Square Spiral

+#### Diamond

+The %%PIECE%% does not get trapped in its first billion moves on the Diamond Spiral, but it's not clear whether it will never get trapped.

 ### Wedge